Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 Dallas Spades "Poker?
 I've heard of that game, and I've always wanted to play!"<br>
 PP "Well, why don't you take a seat and learn?
 At your own risk of course..."<br>
 TH "This will be a lot of fun!"<br>
+PP2 "What's your names?"<br>
+TH "I'm Tennessee Hearts, and this is Dallas Spades.
+Good to meet you."<br>
+TCSK "I should mention one thing if you're serious about going.
+The town is haunted."<br>
+G "What do you mean?"<br>
+TCSK "That's what they say.
+That the spirit of the old miner, Huxley Dale, still wanders the streets."<br>
+TCSK "He was a prolific miner in those days.
+Fell off a horse, and then shot himself four times."<br>
+TCSK "When people found him, they didn't find any of his money on him.
+Taken by The Cursed Mary, no doubt."<br>
+G "You sure he wasn't just robbed?"<br>
+TCSK "Well, that's how the story goes.
+I'm just tellin' you how I've heard it."<br>
+G "I think we'll still go and pay Gold Springs a visit."<br>
 G "Aiyana, we've got to go."<br>
 A "Yeah, I'll finish this game."<br>
 G "She's gonna play for at least an hour..."